riganti/dotvvm-docs/Controls/tailwind/TopMenu/sample2/sample.md

-## Sample 2: MenuItem with Custom Template Content
+## Sample 2: DataSource-Driven Dropdown Items

-Shows how to place arbitrary HTML content directly inside `t:MenuItem` as a label template in a TopMenu navigation bar.
+`MenuDropDownItem` can render data-driven items inside the `MiddleTemplate`.
+This sample shows both `ItemClick` and `ItemNavigateUrl`.